Main content | back to top

-The Olympus platform has started production from the new Mars B development in the Gulf of Mexico.
+Bonga North West follows the Olympus platform, which started production from the new Mars B development in the Gulf of Mexico earlier in 2014.
 Mars B is the first deep-water project in the Gulf to expand an existing oil and natural gas field with new infrastructure.
-The project boosts Shell’s contribution to meeting growing energy demand from an array of major deep-water projects.
-Operating at extreme depths around the world requires advanced technologies, high safety standards and a responsible approach.

 Heavier than more than 300 Boeing 747 jumbo jets and 124 metres (406 feet) tall, Olympus is tethered with immensely strong mooring lines stretching thousands of metres down to the seabed.
 Combined future production from Olympus and the original Mars platform has the potential to reach an estimated 1 billion barrels of oil equivalent (boe).

-Tapping into reservoirs up to 6.5 km (four miles) below the ocean’s surface requires human ingenuity and advanced technical expertise.
-In the Gulf’s waters, fish, crab and coral thrive.
+Tapping into reservoirs up to 6.5 km (four miles) below the sea’s surface requires human ingenuity and advanced technical expertise.
+In the waters, fish, crab and coral thrive.
 Onshore, communities rely on the ocean for their livelihood.
-Olympus makes use of existing infrastructure to send oil and natural gas to shore, limiting impact on the marine environment.
+Bonga North West and Olympus makes use of existing infrastructure, limiting impact on the marine environment.

-Engineers designed the platform to withstand the most violent storms that hit this area, bringing high seas and hurricanes.
+Engineers designed the Olympus platform to withstand the most violent storms that hit the Gulf, bringing high seas and hurricanes.
 And the project’s advanced technologies must operate reliably under extreme water pressure and in icy conditions far below the ocean’s surface.

-Such challenges are not unique to the Mars B project.
-All deep-water projects in the Gulf of Mexico and across the world demand significant investment, major feats of engineering and detailed steps to protect people and the environment.
+Such challenges are not unique to these developments.
+All deep-water projects across the world demand significant investment, major feats of engineering and detailed steps to protect people and the environment.
 So why are energy companies like Shell continuing to go deeper and deeper?

 Shell deep-water projects

-Over 300 billion boe lie beneath deep water, according to the International Energy Agency (IEA).
+Over 300 billion barrels of recoverable oil lie beneath deep water, according to the International Energy Agency (IEA).
 That’s at least 10% of the world’s remaining recoverable conventional oil and gas resources.
 They will be a vital part of the energy mix as global demand rises.

 Deep-water oil and gas already account for around 6% of the world’s energy mix.
 The IEA predicts an expansion from 4.8 million boe a day in 2011 to about 8.7 million boe by 2035.
 This will help balance the future decline in production in shallower waters, mainly in the North Sea and parts of the Gulf of Mexico.